Chartered Accountants are widely considered by industry insiders to be the first officially certified professionals in accountancy.

 According to the official website, the CA certification is one of the most advanced professional development programs available to accountants.

-Because Chartered Accountants are known for their high level of expertise, people who prepare for this certification are required to show advanced competency in several areas such as ethics, communication, decision-making, problem solving and team working.
+Ultimately, people know Chartered Accountants for their high level of expertise.
+Consequently, preparing for this certification requires advanced competency and work experience in several areas such as ethics, communication, decision-making, problem-solving, and teamwork.

 Perhaps what is most surprising about CA’s is the diversity of their backgrounds.
-Though people with business-related degrees make up the majority of the CA population, others with backgrounds in arts, social studies, science and math also hold this certification.
+Though financial professionals and people with business-related degrees make up the majority of the CA population, others with backgrounds in arts, social studies, science, and math also hold this certification.